alexiscrack3/git-cheat-sheet/README.md

 FINDING COMMITS NOT MERGED UPSTREAM
-Find commits yet to be applied to upstream
+Find commits yet to be applied to upstream.
 ```bash
 $ git cherry <branch>
 ```
-Find commits yet to be applied to upstream with additional information
+Find commits yet to be applied to upstream with additional information.
 ```bash
 $ git cherry -v <branch>
              --verbose